1983 UK & Ireland Greyhound Racing Year: Tracks

 After failing to secure new premises at Oxleaze and Churchdown, the decision was made to close Gloucester & Cheltenham Stadium, the final meeting was held on 22 October.
 Many of the trainers and greyhounds were accommodated by the Swindon and Bristol Racing Manager's Bill Hiscock and Ken Whitrow respectively.
 Gloucester's leading trainer Janet Dickenson joined Bristol.
-Later in the year ADT (British Car Auctions) purchased Swindon and used its large car park as a base for their sales.
+Later in the year ADT (British Car Auctions) purchased Abbey Stadium and used its large car park as a base for their sales.

 Ladbrokes sold Brough Park to Glassedin Greyhounds Ltd, headed by James Glass, father of female trainer Jane Glass.
-Cambridge had their NGRC licence cancelled and reverted once again to independent status leaving a some top trainers looking for a new attachment.
+Cambridge had their NGRC licence cancelled and reverted once again to independent status leaving some top trainers looking for a new attachment.
 Joe Cobbold went private and would eventually put the Utopia kennels in the hands of son and daughter in law, Trevor and Pam.
 Linda Mullins took up a position at Crayford, Theo Mentzis and Natalie Savva both went to Milton Keynes and Paddy Hancox moved from Perry Barr to Hall Green.
 Ayr Greyhound Stadium opened on 6 August.